hammerheim-game/hammerheim-rules/5-warbands.md

 and burst into song!
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 2 1 10
-Weapons/Armour: Ruffians may be equipped with weapons and armour chosen from the Ruffians Equipment list.
+Weapons/Armor: Ruffians may be equipped with weapons and armor chosen from the Ruffians Equipment list.
 Ruffians never use missile weapons, as their depth perception leaves a bit to be desired, even if they gain an Advance roll which would otherwise allow them to do so.